1.2: Experiment_602_Empirical Formula of MgO 1_4_2

 Safety Precautions:

 Do not look directly at the burning magnesium ribbon.
-The flame is bright enough to damage your eye.
+The flame is bright enough to damage your eyes.
 Use of eye protection is required for all experimental procedures.

 A hot crucible will break if splashed with water directly.
-Let crucibles cool prior to adding water.
+Let the crucibles cool before adding water.

 Waste Disposal:

-The solid product from the reaction can be disposed into the regular garbage can in the lab.
+The solid product from the reaction can be disposed of in the regular waste bin in the lab.

 Section 3: Procedure